Freedom-class littoral combat ship: Plan to retire LCS hulls

 There was also a comment that it would cost another $2 billion to get the first four hulls prepped for sea duty.

 In May 2021, the Navy confirmed it would decommission the first two littoral combat ships in 2021.
 On 29 July 2021, the Navy decommissioned Independence.
 Freedom was decommissioned on 29 September 2021.
 Both ships will join the reserve fleet.

 In June 2021, the Navy released an abbreviated long-range shipbuilding report to Congress, which included ships planned to be decommissioned during fiscal year 2022.
 This included three Freedom class ships, Fort Worth, Detroit, and Little Rock, along with the Independence class Coronado.
 All four ships would be placed Out of Commission in Reserve and retained as reactivation candidates.
-Congress forbade the Navy from retiring the three Freedom class ships in Fiscal Year 2022.
+Congress denied the Navy from retiring the three Freedom class ships in Fiscal Year 2022.

 Freedom-class based variants

 Small Surface Combatant variant

 Lockheed submitted a variety of upgrade options for Freedom-class ships to the Small Surface Combatant Task Force, aimed at transforming the LCS from "niche" platforms into ships with more protection and firepower beyond Flight 0 to survive against more advanced military adversaries.
 With 180 metric tons of space available for mission packages, room is available for added capabilities.
-Antiaircraft warfare was suggested with the installation of a SPY-1F air defense radar and permanently installed vertical launch systems (VLS).
+Anti-aircraft warfare was suggested with the installation of a SPY-1F air defense radar and permanently installed vertical launch systems (VLS).